archbardinexile/BGCL/timeline.md

 #### **The Mallian Revolution begins**

 Church Missionaries are sent to Mallia to improve relations with the Mallian traders.
 A chapel is constructed on the outskirts of the queen's jungle.
 Within four years, the Church is able to incite civil war on Mallia.
-The war lasts a further three years until the divine warriors of Caelum discover a source of basilisk oil, used to return those petrified by the medusae to their normal state.
+The war lasts a further three years until the divine warriors of Caelum discover a source of basilisk venom, used to return those petrified by the medusae to their normal state.

 ### 983 PO